kubernetes/kubernetes/examples/iscsi/README.md

 ## Step 1.
 Setting up iSCSI target and iSCSI initiator
+**Setup A.** On Fedora 21 nodes

-I use Fedora 21 on Kubernetes node.
-First install iSCSI initiator on the node:
+If you use Fedora 21 on Kubernetes node, then first install iSCSI initiator on the node:

     # yum -y install iscsi-initiator-utils